Daniel (Old English poem): Contents

 The Old English Daniel is based only loosely on the Biblical Book of Daniel from which it draws its inspiration.
 Daniel ignores the majority of the apocalyptic and prophetic writing found towards the end of the Biblical source, and focuses instead on the first five chapters of the narrative.
 The poem also leaves out Daniel being thrown into the lions’ den.

-The primary focus of the Old English author was that of The Three Youths, Daniel and their encounters with the Babylonian king Nebuchadnezzar II (OE Nabuchodnossor).
-The three men and Daniel were about 14 when they were taken away.
-The three youths are named Ananias, Misael, and Azarias.
+The primary focus of the Old English author was that of the Three Youths, Daniel and their encounters with the Babylonian king Nebuchadnezzar II (OE Nabuchodnossor).
+The three men and Daniel were around the age 14 when they were taken away.
+The three youths are named Ananias, Misael and Azarias.
 Daniel is called aethele cnithas, meaning that he was to be trained a servant for the king.
-Daniel was put into servitude and him and the youths were also probably made eunuchs, the speculation comes because the master of the eunuchs trained the youths in divination, magic, and astrology.
+Daniel was put into servitude and him and the youths were likely made eunuchs.
+The speculation comes because the master of the eunuchs trained the youths in divination, magic and astrology.

-The poem’s first lines speak of the glory of Israel but then the poem quickly speaks of how prideful the Israelites had become.
-Then the poem mentions that Israel was conquered for worshiping idols and putting too much faith in man instead of God.
-Daniel is briefly mentioned in the first hundred lines of the poem but he shows up to interpret God’s signs, warnings, to Nebuchadnezzar.
+The poem’s first lines speak of the glory of Israel, but then the poem quickly speaks of how prideful the Israelites had become.
+Then the poem mentions that Israel was conquered for worshiping idols and putting too much faith in man as opposed to God.
+Daniel is briefly mentioned in the first hundred lines of the poem, but he shows up to interpret God’s signs to Nebuchadnezzar.
 Daniel was given a new name, Baltassar, when he was made a servant and the other three youths were given new names as well, Sidrach, Misach, and Abdenago.
 At the end of their three-year training, the king found that they excelled at everything that they were trained in, so he placed them in high places in his court.
-Daniel soon got to show off his great wisdom because he succeeded when all the other magicians in the kingdom failed.
+Daniel soon got to show off his great wisdom because he succeeded when all the other magicians in the kingdom had failed.
 Daniel was able to recite and interpret King Nebuchadnezzar’s dreams.